Body

 Alejandro Trujillo, CSWG co-Chair, Standards Council of Canada

-Alejandro is Manager of Regulatory Affairs in the Strategy and Stakeholder Engagement Branch of the Standards Council of Canada (SCC), providing standardization solutions to address policy and regulatory objectives of key Canadian federal departments, and provincial-territorial-municipal public safety regulators.
-Previously, Mr. Trujillo oversaw international trade and standardization capacity building projects, as well as international cooperation initiatives related to trade harmonization.
-Mr. Trujillo has more than 20 years’ combined experience in standardization and international trade affairs, as well as a Bachelor of Laws (LL.B) and a Master’s in Laws (LL.M).
-He is a certified ISO 9001, Lead Auditor, and a Certified Customs Specialist (CCS).
+Alejandro Trujillo serves as the Director of International Standards Development in the Standardization Services Branch of the Standards Council of Canada (SCC).
+In this role, he is responsible for facilitating Canada's participation in international standards development, including those of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+Previously, Alejandro led Regulatory Affairs at SCC, where he oversaw standardization solutions to meet the policy and regulatory objectives of key Canadian federal departments and provincial-territorial-municipal public safety regulators.
+He also managed international trade and standardization capacity-building projects, as well as international cooperation initiatives related to trade harmonization.
+With over 20 years of combined experience in standardization, government relations, policy development, and international trade affairs, Alejandro holds a Bachelor of Laws (LL.B) from Mexico's ITAM University and a Master of Laws (LL.M) from the University of California, Berkeley.
+He is a certified ISO 9001 Lead Auditor and a Certified Customs Specialist (CCS).

 Dr. Olumoye (Moye) Ajao, CSWG co-Chair, Natural Resources Canada